 All courses outside the LIS program, other than the RMS 4900 course, must be approved by the student's advisor.
 All courses must be at the graduate level (4000 or above).
-University College classes are not.
+University College (UCOL) classes are not accepted without prior approval from their advisor and the Associate Dean.
+The following course prefixes are UCOL classes: COMM, EPM, GOS, GS, HC, HRA, ICT.

 Appropriate classes from MCE programs include: Child, Family & School Psychology; Curriculum & Instruction; Higher Education; and Research Methods & Statistics.